 His post-doctoral activity covered research on “Embryo Culture of Jute” (1961-1962) at Cornell University, USA; on “Uptake of Radioactive Amino-Acids” (1962-1963) at the Davis campus, University of California (USA).
-At the University of Texas, Austin, he worked at the Laboratory of Dr. Sathasivan, Department of MCDB and cloned several important genes of jute.
+At the University of Texas, Austin, he worked at the laboratory of Dr. Sathasivan, Department of MCDB and cloned several important genes of jute.
 He published the results of his research in the Journal of Plant Tissue Culture and Biotechnology.

 Prof. Shamsul Islam received the President’s Gold Medal for outstanding contribution in the field of Biology in Bangladesh.

-He is a fellow of Bangladesh Academy of Sciences, past Honorary member of the American Institute of Biological Science, National Correspondent for the International Association for Plant Tissue Culture, member of the Indian and the Japanese Societies of Genetic and Plant Breeding, and past Secretary General of Bangladesh Association for Advancement of Science.
+He is a Fellow of Bangladesh Academy of Sciences, past Honorary member of the American Institute of Biological Science, National Correspondent for the International Association for Plant Tissue Culture, member of the Indian and the Japanese Societies of Genetic and Plant Breeding, and past Secretary General of Bangladesh Association for Advancement of Science.

-Professor.
-Islam is a Founding Fellow of the Islamic World Academy of Sciences (1986).
+Prof. Islam is a Founding Fellow of the Islamic World Academy of Sciences (1986).

 Areas of Research: